Important information: A short section of the Milford to Takapuna Walkway is closed to public access

 More recently, both parties discussed the council buying a public pedestrian access easement across the sea-side foot of the property.
 The family’s sale conditions included a 1.5m wide easement, the council paying the equivalent of (around $70,000) outstanding rates on the property, the council building a physical barrier between the easement and the rest of the property, and the council removing the Heritage A scheduling from the property.

 The owner who had lived on the property passed away in 2021 before matters could be finalised and the council’s relationship with the family transferred to his beneficiaries.
-Informal public access across the property as part of the coastal walk carried on until September 2023, when public access to the property was fenced off.
+Informal public access across the property as part of the coastal walk carried on until September 2023, when public access to the property was fenced off, until reopened in October 2024.

-There were more negotiations between the council and the owners (a family) of 9 Kitchener Road to create legal public access across the property.
-This established that the owners were keen for the council to buy the whole property, with conditions.
+Negotiations between the council and the owners (a family) of 9 Kitchener Road to create legal public access across the property established that the owners were keen for the council to buy the whole property, with conditions.

 Heritage status adds a unique layer